Chain of custody: Supply chains, blockchains – and the Spice Girls

 It is a shared database, effectively.
 The idea is hard data reveals naked truths, which should force the clothing industry to make improvements that protect workers, communities, and the environment.

 Could the Spice Girls have been saved from their recent ugly press by putting their suppliers on a blockchain?
-Probably not, just because of compatability issues.
+Probably not, just because of compatibility issues.
 But the authors of the t-shirt should have stuck to the principles of it, and pushed for better checks.

 (It might be noted, the Spice Girls have told of their “shock”, the online retailer that sold the t-shirts, Represent, has claimed “full responsibility”, and Interstoff has said reports are “simply not true”.)